Hello 2024!

 Stevens and Pend Oreille: 175 could be tough to do in both.
 They're such huge counties, and they have some amazing habitat, but there are definitely some rough patches in the lists here.
 Things like... cormorants and Rock Pigeons, and Greater Yellowlegs become difficult.
 Very excited for this year, and I just can't imagine making *separate* trips up to the far corner for separate years.
 If I'm up there, I'm staying and doing some birding.
 It's *six* hours to Sullivan Lake from my home!

 Walla Walla and Columbia: Columbia is going to be one of the toughest counties.
 I'm almost scared to pair it with another county, but I am banking on the idea that Walla Walla is going to be that easy.
-The county record in Columbia is 17.
+The county record for a year in Columbia is 172.
 My crystal-ball math above tells me I could get about...
 150 in Columbia.
 Hopefully good luck and sheer panic'll get me over the mark.

 Asotin and Garfield: Sure.
 I just want my Garfield County crow.
 Is that too much to ask?
 "Only" five hours to Clarkston from Renton.
 The Blue Mountains really have me intrigued - can't wait to do this year.
 Garfield may be every bit as tough as Columbia.